bcgov/sso-requests/app/jest/my-dashboard/README.md

     1. THEN there should have corresponding environment(s) been displaied in the list, such as `Development:`, `Test:`, `Production:`;
         AND there should have `Change your client secret` button under each evvironment;
-    2. WHEN client click on the `Change your client secret` button, THEN the `You're About to Change Your Client Secret` modal will show up to let client confirm change;
+    2. WHEN client click on the `Change your client secret` button, THEN the `You're About to Change Your Client Secret` module will show up to let client confirm change;
         WHEN client click on the `Confirm` button, THEN the `JSON details` of that selected integration will be changed;